metacodes/SpechtliteProfile/README.md

 This is a template for SpechtLite designed for Chinese users.

-The template is based on  https://github.com/HoonHwang/SpechtLiteConf.
+The template is based on the repository [SpechtLiteConf](https://github.com/HoonHwang/SpechtLiteConf).

 ## Explanation of each file